dxw works with the public and third sectors to create services and products that improve lives.

 We’ve been around since 2008 and worked on lots of projects that have made a real difference – things like helping to track aid spending and looking at how to improve digital collaboration between local authorities.

-dxw is employee-owned and staff have an important voice in the direction of the company.
-People – the people who work at dxw, our clients, and the people we create services for – are at the forefront of what we do.
+dxw is employee-owned and our people have an important voice in the direction of the company.
+People are at the forefront of what we do — the people who work at dxw, our clients, and the people we create services for.

 About the role